englisch:

 Youngjae Cho (* 1990) is a composer based in Korea and Germany.

-The variety of his works includes solo and chamber music, electroacoustic music, live electronics, collaborations with video art, especially the realization of immersive
+His works include solo and chamber music, electroacoustic composition, live electronics, collaborations with video art, with a focus on immersive spatial environments.

-His works have been performed at various festivals (DEGEM, ZKM, ICMC, SICMF, NYCEMF, SMC, Weimar Spring Days, ORF Musikprotokoll)
+His works have been performed at various festivals (DEGEM, ZKM, ICMC, SICMF, NYCEMF, SMC, Weimar Spring Days, ORF Musikprotokoll and ISCM WNMD)

 in Germany (Berlin, Bremen, Lübeck, Weimar, Oldenburg, Würzburg, Karlsruhe), France (Crest), China (Shanghai), Italy (Bologna, Rom), Portugal, USA, Austria (Graz),